 Mar 29, 2018

-Without question, Shinjuku is the largest and best-known district in Japan for shopping and business.
-Popular among Japanese people and visitors from abroad alike, Shinjuku is a bustling place night and day.
+Without question, Shinjuku is the largest and best-known spot in Japan for shopping and business.
+Popular among Japanese people and visitors from abroad alike, Shinjuku is bustling day and night.
 With all the people passing through Shinjuku, it can get confusing even for locals.
 To make Shinjuku easier to enjoy, we’ll break it down into three areas with a short description of features and tips on what to do in each of them.

 The biggest feature of the Shinjuku West Exit area is all the high-rise buildings near the Tokyo Metropolitan Government offices.
 You can find free observatories in government and other high-rise buildings for beautiful night views.
 There are also many lunch places offering meals for around 1,000 yen to serve the legions of office workers in the area.
 Odakyu and other established department stores are conveniently connected directly to Shinjuku Station.
 For a throwback to a less-modern atmosphere, Omoide Yokocho is also in the West Exit area with izakayas (pubs), yakitori grilled chicken restaurants and much more.